openvinotoolkit/training_extensions/tensorflow_toolkit/action_detection/README.md

 ## Model training
 Proposed repository allows to carry out the full cycle model training procedure.
 There are two ways to get the high accurate model:
- - Fine-tune from the proposed initial weights: `$REPO_ROOT/weights`.
+ - Fine-tune from the proposed [initial weights](https://download.01.org/opencv/openvino_training_extensions/models/action_detection/person-detection-action-recognition-0006.tar.gz).
 This way is most simple and fast due to reducing training stages to single one - training PD&AR model directly.
  - Full cycle model pre-training on classification and detection datasets and final PD&AR model training.
 To get most accurate model we recommend to pre-train model on the next tasks:
    1. Classification on ImageNet dataset (see classifier training [instruction](./README_CLASSIFIER.md))
    2. Detection on Pascal VOC0712 dataset (see detector training [instruction](./README_DETECTOR.md))